AnserBeg/soft-sme1/soft-sme-backend/QUOTE_SYSTEM_GUIDE.md

 - Pricing history
 - Product descriptions

-This comprehensive guide covers all aspects of the SOFT SME Quote system, from basic creation to advanced conversion features.
+This comprehensive guide covers all aspects of the NEURATASK Quote system, from basic creation to advanced conversion features.
 The system is designed to be user-friendly while providing powerful quote management capabilities for small to medium-sized businesses.